PatrickZdarsky/PatrickZdarsky/README.md

 ### Hey!

 I'm Patrick, from Vienna, Austria and currently studying Information & Software Engineering at the [TU Wien](https://tuwien.ac.at).
-Besides that I work as a Cloud Platform Engineer and sometimes as a voluntary EMT🚑.
+Besides that I work as a Cloud Platform Engineer, a System Administrator and sometimes as a voluntary EMT🚑.

 ### Things that I know
 - **Kubernetes** - Or more specifically Openshift, which I administer.
 From Application development built for it to running and setting it up, I've done it all.